Project Length Custom Length

 The pearl is an organic gem grown within oysters and a few other molluscs.
 It is formed when a tiny particle makes its way into the mollusc’s shell.
 The irritation caused by this foreign particle forces the oyster to form a secretion, called nacre, to cover it.
 Nacre being the same material that forms the mollusc’s shell.
 When dried, the particle again irritates the animal, so it begins to secrete again.
 As this process continues thousands of layers of nacre coat the intruder and a pearl is formed.
 The process takes anywhere from four months to seven years with the length of time determining the size of the pearl.
 They can be found in Australia, Burma, China, Ceylon, Indonesia, Japan, Mexico, Norway, the Philippines, Scotland, Tahiti and the United States, with the finest oriental pearls are found in the Persian Gulf.
 “Cultured” pearls are those in which the foreign particle is implanted by man with the molluscs kept in a pearl farm while the coating process goes on.
 Read more in our Gemstones & Minerals Glossary and also have a look at our History of Faux Pearls

-Beading Glossary Gemstone Pearl
+Bead Glossary Gemstones Pearl

 PENDANT